Alpha Cassiopeiae: Properties

-According to Hipparcos, the New Reduction (van Leeuwen, 2007), the estimated distance to the star is about 70 parsecs or 228 light years.
+According to Hipparcos, the New Reduction (van Leeuwen, 2007), the estimated distance to the star is about 70 parsecs or 228 light-years.
 Like all giant stars, α Cassiopeiae rotates slowly with an approximate velocity of 6.7 km/s—a speed which takes the star approximately 102 days to make one complete revolution on its axis.

 α Cassiopeiae has been sometimes classified as a variable star, but no variability has been detected since the 19th century.
 Also, three companions to the star have been listed in the Washington Double Star Catalog, but it seems that all of them are just distant line-of-sight optical components.

-α Cassiopeiae is thought to be around 100 to 200 million years old, having spent much of its time as a blue-white B-type main-sequence star.
+α Cassiopeiae is thought to be around 100 to 200 million years old, having spent much of that time as a blue-white B-type main-sequence star.

 Depiction

 In 1551, Gerardus Mercator, a Flemish cartographer, produced a celestial globe portraying the 48 traditional Ptolemaic constellations in addition to two others, Coma Berenices and Antinous.
 On this globe, he represents Cassiopeia as the Queen of Ethiopia, punished for her boasting by being chained to a chair hanging upside-down. α Cassiopeiae is found near her left breast, reflecting its Arabic etymological origin.